 If you want to travel between Kep, Cambodia and the Mekong Delta Region or Phu Quoc in Vietnam, the land border at Prek Chek to Ha Tien is the nearest crossing.
 We crossed from Cambodia into Vietnam here.

-The easiest way to reach the crossing is via taxi or tuk-tuk from Kep (20 kilometers), a sleepy seaside village in Cambodia, or Kampot.
+The easiest way to reach the crossing is via taxi or tuk-tuk from Kep (20 kilometres), a sleepy seaside village in Cambodia, or Kampot.
 You can catch a taxi or motorbike on the Vietnam side to Ha Tien for onward transport or arrange pick-up at the border.
 Ask at your accommodation.

 We walked across the border (200-300) meters carrying our luggage, as transport typically does not cross the border.

-Most travelers will need a visa for both Cambodia and Vietnam.
+Most travellers will need a visa for both Cambodia and Vietnam.
 When crossing from Cambodia to Vietnam at the Prek Chek to Ha Tien crossing you must have organized your Vietnam visa in advance.
 It is not available at the border.
 For entry to Cambodia, you can get a visa at the border for $30 USD in cash.
 You need two passport-sized photos and the bills need to be in good shape.

 - Travel time: 30 minutes

-- Bus fare: Not applicable- use a tuk tuk or taxi approx. $8 USD for Tuk Tuk
+- Bus fare: Not applicable- use a tuk-tuk or taxi approx. $8 USD for Tuk Tuk

 - Recommend bus company: Arrange transport at your accommodation or you can BOOK HERE